-71-4 REMOVAL OF CLUTCH
+REMOVAL OF CLUTCH

-A. Removal from Vehicle
+Removal from Vehicle

-- 1. Remove transmission. - 2.
-Remove pedal return spring from clutch fork.
-See Figure 72-4. - a.
-On G. S. models, disconnect rod assembly from clutch fork.
-See Figure 71-5. - 3.
+1. Remove transmission.

+- 2. Remove pedal return spring from clutch fork.
+See Figure 72-5. - a.
+Disconnect rod assembly from clutch fork.
+See Figure 7A-6. - 3.
 Remove flywheel housing. - 4.
 Remove clutch throw-out bearing from clutch fork. - 5.
 Disconnect clutch fork from ball stud by moving it toward the center of flywheel housing. - 6.
 Mark clutch cover and flywheel so that cover can be reinstalled in the same position on flywheel to preserve engine balance. - 7.
 Loosen clutch cover to flywheel attaching bolts one turn at a time each to avoid bending of clutch cover flange until spring pressure is released. - 8.
 Support the pressure plate and cover assembly while removing last bolts, then remove pressure plate and clutch driven plate assemblies.
 Use extreme care in keeping clutch driven plate clean. - 9.
 Should it be necessary to disassemble the pressure plate, proceed as follows: - a.
 Remove three drive-strap to pressure plate bolts and retracting spring.
 Then lift off clutch cover.